Please click on the brochure link for further information

 Over £1.5 million

 This stamp duty calculator is designed to give you an idea of your stamp duty liability when buying a freehold residential property in England & N.Ireland.
 Stamp duty calculations are rounded down to the nearest pound.
-Prices correct as of 8th July 2020 - 31st March 2021
+Stampy Duty guide is approx. as of 1st Oct 2021

 We routinely refer potential sellers and purchasers to Gibbins Richards Conveyancing – a panel of local law firms.
 It is their decision whether they choose a law firm from the panel.
 In making that decision, it should be known that we receive a payment benefit of £150.00 per transaction.
 We routinely refer sellers and purchasers to the Mortgage Advice Bureau (MAB) for mortgage advice.
 It is their decision whether to use these services.
 In making that decision, it should be known that we receive a payment benefit of £180.00 per case.